TheTexta/obsidian-main/Psychology/Functionalism.md

 An early school of thought in psychology where it is believed that thinking was adaptive, similar to how evolution was adaptive in the at the time recently published works by [[Charles Darwin]].
 Functionalism, the theories provided by its inceptor [[William James]] explored how memories, emotion, willpower, habits, etc all enabled the human species to constantly adapt, survive and flourish. [[G. Stanley Hall]] would go on to pioneer the study of child development through functionalistic theories, becoming the first president of the [[American Psychological Association]] (APA).

+## Maladaptive behaviours
+Behaviours which are bad for our survival/social placement